:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 Solomon Islands intricate shell nelo septum piece.

 All shell beads held on by natural fiber string. $275.
-ON HOLD
+SOLD

 Views of both sides are shown.
 Wow!!!